mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 # => "puppet:///confidential/config.yml.live"
 {% endhighlight %}

-You just set a variable, you say `test` so it'll look for `config.yml.test`; `staging`, `config.yml.staging`; `live`, `config.yml.live`.
-This is the kind of pattern that we're using at the moment but there are kind of problems with this approach and that's the whole fact that I give the whole config file to someone else to manage when really the root of the problem is I'm just not allowed to see the username and password.
-So if you've got stuff like- we manage Java `.properties` files and you can add loads of properties and therefore the sysadmin guys have to manage adding those to each version of the file that you've got which isn't an ideal situation.
-So a better approach might be to do something like this:
+By simply setting a variable per tier, you can have several different configuration files but the same resource definition.
+This is the pattern that we are currently using at my job but there are still problems with it.
+The main being that you have redundant copies of configuration files when really the only thing that needs to be change between environments are usernames and passwords.
+When you are managing things like Java `.properties` files, it can get tiresome to make sure that any changes are rolled out to all versions of a particular file.

+A better approach might be to extract the username and password out into variables...

 {% highlight ruby %}
 $db_username = 'bob'